Snowdon via The Watkin Path

 Start and Finish: Nant Gwynant - Snowdon Summit

-The Watkin Path up Snowdon offers an alternative to the more popular walks from Llanberis and Pen y Pass.
+The Watkin Path up Snowdon offers an alternative to the more popular walks from Llanberis and Pen y Pass such as the PYG and Miner’s Tracks.
 It’s still a very popular path, and rightly so.
 It provides a variety of walking that none of the other routes to the summit of Snowdon can boast.
 The Watkin Path up Snowdon was opened in 1892 as a donkey track, but was never truly finished.
 Of all the official ascents it starts nearest to sea level, from Nant Gwynant at under 100m, and as a result has more ascent than any other direct route, but the Llanberis Path starts off only 50m higher and involves a little more distance.
 Swings and roundabouts really.